brokkr/poca/README.md

 [![asciicast](https://asciinema.org/a/pONMnNfk3TcqYolnz0y1kC3jG.png)](https://asciinema.org/a/pONMnNfk3TcqYolnz0y1kC3jG)

 Poca is designed to be as intutive as possible.
 All configuration is done in a single XML-format file and the output is easy to read.
-For maximal cron job compatibility, Poca has a quiet, normal and verbose mode.
+For cron job compatibility, Poca has a quiet mode in addition to normal and verbose.

 ### Installing
 You can install poca using only setuptools but `pip` is recommended.
 Find pip